Gilbert Colvin Primary School

 Intent

-Our RE curriculum is designed with a clear intent, One of its primary objectives is to enable pupils to acquire knowledge about and develop an understanding of a diverse array of religions and worldviews.
+Our RE curriculum is designed with a clear intent.
+One of its primary objectives is to enable pupils to acquire knowledge about and develop an understanding of a diverse array of religions and worldviews.
 This involves delving into the core beliefs, practices, and historical contexts that define these various perspectives.

 In addition to knowledge and expression, our RE curriculum places a strong emphasis on skill development.
 Pupils are equipped with the necessary skills to engage thoughtfully and seriously with religions and worldviews.
 This includes analytical and critical thinking skills, as well as the ability to navigate and appreciate the complexities inherent in diverse belief systems.

-Our RE curriculum is a holistic approach to religious education, combining knowledge aquisition, expressive capability, and skill development.
+Our RE curriculum is a holistic approach to religious education, combining knowledge acquisition, expressive capability, and skill development.
 By addressing these dimensions, we aim to cultivate well-rounded individuals who can engage with the richness and diversity of religious and worldview perspectives in a meaningful way.

 Implementation